× Home Journeys Monasteries Ways of St. James

 In the background you can see Weissenkirchen im Attergau (hardly recognizable on the photo - search and click on the small picture!).

-Asten bei Frankenmarkt
+Asten near Frankenmarkt

 The place after Mösendorf is once again called Asten.
 Shortly after Asten there is this cross with the sad news that a bypass road is to be built here.